MLB lockout talks recess, will resume Monday; deadline nears

 JUPITER, Fla.
 (AP) — With one day left before Major League Baseball’s deadline to salvage a March 31 start to the regular season, representatives for the league and union paused exchanging formal proposals Sunday and instead held a series of small meetings probing for what it would take to reach a deal.

-The sides head into Monday’s league-mandated deadline day set to negotiate for the eighth straight day, which is progress given they had just six sessions on central economics from the start of the lockout Dec.
-2 through Feb.
+The sides head into Monday’s league-mandated deadline day set to negotiate for the eighth straight day, which is progress given they had just s ix sessions on central economics from the start of the lockout through Feb.
 20.

 They were still far apart, but pressure is increasing.
 Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by The Associated Press, and the 30 teams would lose large sums that are harder to pin down.